 In collaboration with

-for elasticity, growth, and diffusion.
+of differential equations for elasticity, growth, and diffusion.

 Real-time procedural humanoid animation

 ViSiCAST and eSign

 projects, and am currently working on the

 automatically generated virtual deaf signing for broadcast television